Hump Back: History

 In 2009, Hump Back was formed mainly by Momoko Hayashi as a high school club.
 At that time, it played songs of Chatmonchy.
-The reason why "Hump Back" was chosen as the name of the band as leader Momoko Hayashi, a cat lover, wanted to pick a word indirectly related to cats.
-By chance she saw the word "humpback", and its meaning in Japanese (Nekoze: a back like cats).
+The reason why "Hump Back" was chosen as the name of the band leader, Momoko Hayashi, a cat lover, wanted to pick a word indirectly related to cats.
+By chance, she saw the word "humpback" and its meaning in Japanese (Nekoze: a back like cats).
 Hump Back uses a humpback whale logo for their merchandise.

-In 2012, Hump Back took part in a rock music competition for the teens, called Senko Riot where the band advanced to the semi-final competition held in Osaka.
+In 2012, Hump Back took part in a rock music competition for teens, called Senko Riot, where the band advanced to the semi-final competition held in Osaka.
 In August 2012, the first EP say good bye from an indie label was released.

-From 2013 to 2015, frequent member changes happened and the band faced many difficulties.
+From 2013 to 2015, frequent member changes happened, and the band faced many difficulties.
 In April 2013, a member, Yukki, left.
-In June, Minami who played as a supporting member joined as a permanent member.
-But another member, Megu, left and the following year Setsuko started to play as a supporting member.
-In January 2015, the last live event for Minami was held and it also became the last stage for Setsuko.
+In June, Minami, who played as a supporting member, joined as a permanent member.
+But another member, Megu, left, and the following year Setsuko started to play as a supporting member.
+In January 2015, the last live event for Minami was held, and it also became the last stage for Setsuko.
 Hayashi alone remained and continued to play solo.
 In April, new EP Kaeri michi was released at only one CD shop in Osaka.
 Kanna (in April) and Pika (in May) joined and the band restarted.

 After Kanna left in November 2015, Misaki became a member in February 2016 and all the present members (Hayashi, Pika and Misaki) fixed.

 In August, Hump Back belonged to an indie label called Well Bucket Records and in December under the label it released EP Yoru ni nattara which was the first one on sale throughout Japan.

-In November 2017, EP hanamuke and EP Keshigomu kashite (Hayashi's solo performance on the acoustic guitar) were on sale.
+In November 2017, EP Hanamuke and EP Keshigomu kashite (Hayashi's solo performance on the acoustic guitar) were on sale.

 From 2017, Hump Back went on a live tour throughout Japan every year.